hy17003/git_demo/README.txt

 creating a new branch is quick AND simple, i am in dev branch! this work is finished!

-this is a bug need to fixed!
+a bug is fix here.

 this is something